cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 JDK 18      21.586s      1.820s
 ```

 A huge drop in user time - as expected - but also a significant speed-up on real time measurements.
 Despite the benchmark doing its worst to bottleneck on disk I/O. Yes, in essence this is yet another microbenchmark, but it suggests that maybe these optimizations - when taken together - _will_ be powerful enough to be seen through the noise on some apps.
-And doing the same work with CPU is always good.
+And even when there's no observable speed-up to be had, doing the same work using significantly less CPU cycles is always good.

 ### Future Work